Gary Crittenden: Career

 In 2013, Crittenden became the chairman of Huntsman Gay Global Capital (HGGC) after co-founder Richard Lawson took over as chief executive.
 As chairman of HGCC, Crittenden oversaw the establishment of the firm's second vehicle, Fund II.
 Fund II will generally adhere to HGGC investment criteria such as revenues of $100 million or more, enterprise values of $100–500 million, and EBITDA of at least $15 million.

 In December 2013, Crittenden oversaw the acquisition of Lucent Polymers by the HGGC company Citadel Plastics Holdings, a top global thermoplastics and thermoset resins compounder.
 The acquisition gave Citadel Plastics access to a portfolio of over 1,400 formulations and enhanced its position in the engineered resins sector.
 Crittenden heralded the acquisition as a prime example of growth via strategic acquisition and integration of successful, complementary businesses.
 According to Crittenden, Citadel Plastics will benefit greatly from the financial strength and blue-chip customer base of Lucent, as well as its numerous development initiatives.
 The Lucent acquisition was Citadel's seventh since 2007 and the 31st overall acquisition for HGGC.

-Crittenden currently serves as the chairman of iQor, a global business process outsourcing services provider based in New York City.
+Crittenden is chairman of iQor, a business process outsourcing services provider based in New York City.
 In January 2014, iQor acquired the aftermarket services business of Jabil Circuit, Inc. for $725 million.

 Headquartered in St. Petersburg, Florida, Jabil Aftermarket Services stands as the top aftermarket services provider in industries such as consumer devices, mobility, telecommunications, medical devices, and computing.
 The transaction boosts iQor revenues to over $1.5 billion and increases its employee count to more than 31,000 individuals across 16 countries.
 According to Crittenden, the acquisition helps iQor's customers benefit from a "considerably larger global footprint and additional financial resources."

-Crittenden has served on a number of corporate boards in his professional life, including Filene's Basement, where he was CFO early in his career, Wilson's Leather, Sears of Mexico and Sears Canada (where he was CFO of the parent company, Sears Roebuck and Company), Ryerson, Inc., TJX Companies (parent company to TJMaxx and Marshall's), Staples, and Primerica.
+Crittenden has been on a number of corporate boards in his professional life, including Filene's Basement, where he was CFO early in his career, Wilson's Leather, Sears of Mexico and Sears Canada (where he was CFO of the parent company, Sears Roebuck and Company), Ryerson, Inc., TJX Companies (parent company to TJ Maxx and Marshalls), Staples, and Primerica.
 Additionally, he is chairman of the board of the HGGC portfolio companies: Power Holdings, iQor, and Citadel.

 Personal life

 Crittenden is married to the former Catherine Jean Cox and they have three children.
 He is a member of the Church of Jesus Christ of Latter-day Saints (LDS Church) and served a two-year mission in Germany as a youth.
-He has served in several leadership positions in the church including bishop, stake president (of the Yorktown New York Stake), and area seventy.
+He has been in several leadership positions in the church including bishop, stake president (of the Yorktown New York Stake), and area seventy.
 In 2017, Crittenden became managing director of the LDS Church's Missionary Department.